 When that happens, be wary: The smiling fix-it man or woman at your door might turn out to be an unscrupulous contractor or an outright con artist, out to fleece you with a home improvement scam.

-Shady contractors will often ask for payment up front.
+Home improvement scammers will often ask for payment up front.
 Some simply disappear with your money.
-Others will do shoddy work or claim to have discovered some hidden problem in your house that needs immediate attention and significantly raises the cost (a dishonest variation of the sales tactic known as upselling).
+Others will do shoddy work, or claim to have discovered some hidden problem in your house that needs immediate attention and significantly raises the cost (a dishonest variation of the sales tactic known as upselling).

-Con artists look to prey on homeowners when they are vulnerable.
-If your house has been damaged by a storm or natural disaster, a scammer may show up and try to persuade you to sign over the payment from your insurance company.
-Some crooks seek out older homeowners with memory or cognitive problems, hoping to con them into paying multiple times for the same work.
+Crooked contractors look to prey on people they view as vulnerable.
+If your house has been damaged by a storm or natural disaster, for example, a scammer might show up and promise fast, cheap repairs, or try to persuade you to sign over a payment from your insurance company.

-- Beware of contractors who say they stopped by because they just happen to be in your neighborhood.
+- say they stopped by because they just happened to be in the neighborhood.
 The good ones are usually too busy to roam around in search of work.

-- Be skeptical if a contractor says he can offer a lower price because he’ll be using surplus material.
-That could mean he overbilled a previous customer or didn’t finish the work.
+- say they can offer a lower price by using surplus material.
+That could mean they overbilled a previous customer or didn’t finish the work.

 - Do insist on seeing references.
 The Federal Trade Commission (FTC) recommends asking past customers detailed questions, including whether the project was completed on time and if there were unexpected costs.
 The FTC also suggests asking the contractor if you can visit a job currently in progress.

 - Do require a bid in writing, and compare bids from multiple contractors before agreeing to any work.

 - Do check the Better Business Bureau (BBB) website to see contractors’ ratings and whether any complaints have been filed against them.